Bulgaria - Country Commercial Guide

 Establishing an Office

-Тhe representative office of a foreign company must register in the BULSTAT within seven days of registering with the BCCI.
-The representative office receives the funds for its maintenance from the foreign entity but cannot make a profit nor have its own revenue.
+Тhe representative office of a foreign company must register with BULSTAT) within seven days of registering with the BCCI.
+The representative office receives the funds for its maintenance from the foreign entity but cannot make a profit or have its own revenue.

 • A branch of a foreign entity can be registered in Bulgaria as: